lbaile21/LastAliveTerminal/README.md

   noise.
 - When removing a dependency, also remove any configuration, scripts, or CI steps that referenced it, so the attack surface actually shrinks.

+### Secrets and Credentials

+Leaked credentials are one of the most common root causes of incidents, and they are almost always preventable with a little discipline up front:

+- **Never commit secrets** — API keys, tokens, private keys, or database passwords — to the repository, even in tests, fixtures, or example configs.
+Use placeholders and document how to supply real values at runtime via environment variables or a secret manager.
+- **Enable pre-commit scanning** (gitleaks, trufflehog, or equivalent) so accidental commits are caught before they are pushed.
+- **Rotate on exposure, not on convenience.** If a secret reaches a public surface — even briefly — treat it as compromised and rotate it, rather than relying on a force-push to erase history.
+- **Scope credentials narrowly.** Prefer short-lived, least-privilege tokens over long-lived ones with broad permissions, especially for CI.

 ## License